 19 Nov Natural disasters: 8 ways to help kids cope

-Helping kids recover in the aftermath of a cyclone, flood or other natural disaster is a challenge for the whole family.
+Helping kids recover in the aftermath of bush fires, cyclones, floods or other natural disasters is a challenge for the whole family.
 The Salvation Army have put together some tips for helping your children after a natural disaster.

 Kids can be particularly vulnerable following a natural disaster and their responses can vary greatly.
 These reactions can include sleep disturbances, clinging to parents, change in appetite, aggressive behaviour and withdrawal.
 It’s important for you, as a parent or caregiver, to let them know that it’s okay to struggle after a natural disaster.
 To reassure them that as a family, you will make it through this difficult time.